identibyte/identibyte-for-contact-form-7/readme.txt

 For example, like this: `[email* your-email identibyte:true]`

 When the form is submitted, Identibyte will check if the email is a **disposable email address**.
-A disposable email address is an email that matches an entry in Identibyte's blacklist.
+Identibyte has custom technology and processes for discovering and keeping a highly up-to-date blacklist of disposable email providers.

 And that's it!
 Now your signup forms are intelligent and can detect and block users signing up or submitting information that have a